Sándor-Metternich mansion

-The Sándor-Metternich mansion (Sándor–Metternich-kastély) is a classicist manor in Bajna in the Esztergom County, Hungary.
+The Sándor-Metternich mansion (Sándor–Metternich-kastély) is a classicist manor in Bajna in Esztergom County, Hungary.
 It lies approximately 50 kilometres northwest of Budapest.
 It was the main country residence of the Metternich-Sándor family.
-It has been restored from ruins with help of the European Union and is open for visitors.
+It has been restored from ruins with the help of the European Union and is open for visitors.

 History

 Sándor family

 Already at the end of the 15 century, a noble manor house existed on the site of the current mansion.
 It was acquired by the Sándor family in 1696, and they made it the center of their estates.
 The family belonged to the Hungarian nobility and held important positions.
 Their main residence at the time was in the city of Esztergom.
 Count Menyhért Sándor (1661-1723), deputy-lieutenant of the Esztergom county, erected a hunting lodge on the site of the current mansion and surrounded it by a game garden.
-Count Antal Sándor (1734-1788) replaced the lodge by a manor house, which was completed in 1776 when archbishop József Batthyány consecrated the mansion's chapel.
+Count Antal Sándor (1734-1788) replaced the lodge with a manor house, which was completed in 1776 when archbishop József Batthyány consecrated the mansion's chapel.